okikokim808/project-1/README.md

 ## Step by step user paths

 1. A user visits spontaneous.com (URL in progress)
-2. If a user has an existing account;
+2. If a user has an existing account
-  1. The user will sign in
+3. The user will sign in
 3. If the user does not have an existing account:
-  1. The user will sign up for an account providing:
+4. The user will sign up for an account providing:
     1. Email
     2. Username
     3. Password
-  2. Once the user signs up, they will be brought to a screen that allows them to customize their profile by selecting their        interests for Meetup’s they would be curious to attend.
+5. Once the user signs up, they will be brought to a screen that allows them to customize their profile by selecting their        interests for Meetup’s they would be curious to attend.
-  3.Then they will be redirect to the sign in page where they can sign in with their new credentials
+6. Then they will be redirect to the sign in page where they can sign in with their new credentials
-4. On the profile page, the user will be shown three potential Meetup’s generated from their interests selected in step 3.
+7. On the profile page, the user will be shown three potential Meetup’s generated from their interests selected in step 3.
-5. Users can add one of the three Meetups to their “Saved” column and comment anonymously on a Meetup after they’ve attended.
+8. Users can add one of the three Meetups to their “Saved” column and comment anonymously on a Meetup after they’ve attended.

 ## Deployment